john-bokma/resume-pandoc/sebastian-di-luzio.md

 I'm a Senior Software Engineer focused on full stack web development all around TypeScript.

-I like focusing on developer experience and shared solutions to enable others, leveraging shared libraries, systems for CI/CD or creating first party tooling within the company.
+I like focusing on developer experience and shared solutions to enable other developers, leveraging shared libraries, systems like CI/CD or creating first party tooling within the company.

 When it comes to building features for end users, I enjoy taking end to end ownership, including both the backend and actual user interface.